 Putting your baby in bed with you raises the risk for

 strangulation, suffocation, entrapment, and SIDS.
-Bed sharing is not recommended
+Bed sharing is not advised for

-for twins or other higher multiples.
-The AAP recommends that babies sleep in the
+twins or other higher multiples.
+The AAP recommends that babies sleep in the same

-same room as their parents, close to their parents’ bed, but in a separate bed or
+room as their parents, close to their parents’ bed, but in a separate bed or crib

-crib appropriate for infants.
-This sleeping arrangement is recommended ideally for
+appropriate for infants.
+This sleeping arrangement is advised ideally for the

 Don’t use infant seats, car